meltingice/CamanJS/README.md

 * coffeescript-growl

-Because all plugins in a separate repository, make sure you run:
+Because all plugins are in a separate repository, make sure you run:

 ```
 git submodule init && git submodule update